International Women's Day events: How to show solidarity

 -- Hillary Clinton and Queen Rania Al Abdullah of Jordan will be honored by Vital Voices at the Kennedy Center in DC for their work to help women and girls.

--- On the West Coast, crowds will gather at 1 p.m. for a rally outside city hall in San Francisco.

--- Two hours later, crowds will gather for a "Day Without a Woman" rally at San Francisco's City Hall at 3 p.m.
+-- In San Francisco, crowds will gather at 1 p.m. for a rally outside city hall.
+People will also gather at city hall for a "Day Without a Woman" rally at 3 p.m.

 -- In Ireland, thousands are expected to use the annual event to protest abortion laws in Dublin.